Aubameyang signed da ting! New contract means Arsenal ace can become a club legend like Henry & Wright | Goal.com

 The fact he did it an Arsenal team that have underachieved so spectacularly makes the feat all the more impressive.

 Aubameyang has now scored 72 goals for Arsenal in just 111 games in all competitions.
-No Premier League player has scored more in the same period of time.
+No Premier League player has scored more since he joined from Dortmund.
 Salah has 71, Sergio Aguero 61, Raheem Sterling 60 and both Kane and Mane have 59.

 His record shows that Aubameyang is as good as it gets right now and despite being 31, there are no signs that he will be slowing up just yet.